 If you see color fringes around vertical strokes when black text appears on a white background, you need to do the following:

 1] Make sure you have the latest WDDM drivers installed.
-Go to Device Manager, select your display card, and check for update.
+Go to Device Manager, select your display card, and check for updates.
 It will initiate the Windows Update to download the latest update.
 You can also install the drivers manually from the PC manufacturer’s website.

 2] If you are using an HDMI connection, and if your display supports HDR over a DisplayPort connection, make sure to use DisplayPort instead to connect your PC and display.